nolan-h-hamilton/Consenrich/docs/source/examples.rst

     :width: 800px
     :align: left

-(*Todo: switch to UCSC genome browser*)

 **Evaluating Structured Peak Results: cCRE Overlaps**

 We measure overlap between the Consenrich-detected regions and previously-identified candidate regulatory elements (`ENCODE4 GRCh38 cCREs <https://screen.wenglab.org/downloads>`_).
 Note that the ENCODE cCREs are not specific to our lymphoblastoid input dataset (`atac20`) and strict concordance is not expected.
+Nonetheless, given the breadth of cell types and tissues surveyed in ENCODE, a substantial overlap between Consenrich-detected structured peaks and cCREs is desirable.

 * We first count:

-  - The total number of Consenrich-detected structured peaks
+  - The total number of Consenrich-detected structured peaks (184,449)
-  - The number of unique Consenrich-detected structured peaks sharing at least a :math:`25\%` *reciprocal* overlap with an ENCODE4 cCRE
+  - The number of *unique* Consenrich-detected structured peaks sharing at least a :math:`25\%` *reciprocal* overlap with an ENCODE4 cCRE (163,511)

   .. code-block:: console